IPU Logo INTER-PARLIAMENTARY UNION

 Constituencies 687 single-member constituencies.

-Voting system Majority: Majority vote.
+Voting system Majority: Two-round System (TRS)

 The election is valid only when more than 1/2 of the voters in a given constituency take part in it.